Modprobe: Features

-This program also has the ability to run programs before or after loading or unloading a given module; for example, setting the mixer right after loading a sound card module, or uploading the firmware to a device immediately prior to enabling it.
-Although these actions must be implemented by external programs, modprobe takes care of synchronizing their execution with module loading/unloading.
+The program also has the ability to run programs before or after loading or unloading a given module.
+For example, setting the mixer right after loading a sound card module, or uploading the firmware to a device immediately prior to enabling it.
+Although these actions must be implemented by external programs, modprobe synchronizes their execution with module loading/unloading.

 Blacklist

 There are cases where two or more modules both support the same devices, or a module invalidly claims to support a device: the blacklist keyword indicates that all of a particular module's internal aliases are to be ignored.

 There are a couple of ways to blacklist a module, and depending on the method used to load it depends on where this is configured.

 There are two ways to blacklist a module using modprobe, employing the modprobe.conf system, the first is to use its blacklisting system in /etc/modprobe.d/.
 Any filename ending with .conf can be used: